bipinparajuli/MSCxHacktoberfest/Rock Paper Scissors Game/README.md

 We have also added the hover function to the class _choice_.
 Next, we have styled the _action-message_.

+Separated Win,lose and draw messege on span and style it on style file by changing color and emoji.

 Towards the end, we have added **green**, **red** and **gray** glows for wins, losses and draws respectively.

 ## JavaScript Part